Red Flowering Shrubs (With Pictures) – Identification and Planting Guide

 Red Azalea Shrubs

-Flowering Azalea shrubs come in a wide array of colors including stunning red cultivars
+Flowering Azalea shrubs come in a wide array of colors, including stunning red cultivars

 Red azalea shrubs are identified by their masses of showy red flowers blooming from mid-spring until summer.
 There are many red-flowering azaleas to choose from.
 The large red flowers can range in size from 3” (7.5 cm) in diameter to small pinkish-red blossoms of about 1.5” (3.8 cm).

-Azaleas can be either evergreen or deciduous shrubs and they can have blossoms in white, lilac, pale pink, orange, yellow, and vibrant red.
+Azaleas can be either evergreen or deciduous shrubs, and they can have blossoms in white, lilac, pale pink, orange, yellow, and vibrant red.
 The red azalea flowers can be spectacular double-flowered blooms with overlapping, ruffled petals.

 Red azaleas can grow between 3 and 6 ft.
 (1 – 1.8 m) tall and wide, depending on the cultivar.

 Red azalea shrubs perform best in full sun to partial shade.
-However, the trusty spring-blooming shrubs may also continue flowering through to fall in milder climates.
+However, the trusty spring-blooming shrubs may also continue flowering through the fall in milder climates.
 There are also hardy azalea cultivars like ‘Hino Crimson,’ ‘Flame Azalea,’ and ‘Girard’s Fuchsia’ that thrive in growing zone 5.

 Related reading: How to care for azalea shrubs.

-USDA zone: 6 to 9
+• USDA zone: 6 to 9

 Red Flowering Rose Bushes (Rosa)